gokulbsofficial/gokulbsofficial/README.md

 Hi 👋 My name is Gokul B S
 ================================

-MERN / Flutter Developer
+Backend Developer
 ------------------------------

-I've been freelancing in Backend development for a couple of years.
-My skills span Django in Python, Spring Boot in Java, and CodeIgniter in PHP, but my current focus is on Node.js using JavaScript and TypeScript.

-In my freelancing journey, I've completed over 10 successful projects, with contributions to 3 Dubai-based projects.
-I also had two web development internships at Technohack, where I demonstrated leadership skills.
-My expertise extends to Frontend development, utilizing React and Next frameworks for web development, and Flutter for mobile apps.

-Flutter allowed me to create a mobile application for AI applications and make strides in the AVS Cam project—an AI-powered Flutter app for detecting unknown faces.
-I also actively contribute as a coordinator in the VectorCrop Community, working on the development of the SecureCred Opensource Application for secure credentials storage.

-All my projects involve the use of MongoDB and are hosted on platforms like AWS, Amazon EC2, Cloudways, Hostinger, and Hostingraga.
-Technology is a constant learning journey for me, and I strive to acquire new skills every day.

-As I approach the end of my degree, I am becoming more passionate about Cyber Security.
-To prepare for this career path, I am currently engaged in two Cyber Security internships, one at Technohacks and the other at Accademor.
-Additionally, I am pursuing the CEH Course in EC Council to further enhance my expertise in this field.
+I’m Gokul B S, a Backend Developer with 2+ years of experience building scalable, high-performance server-side applications.
+I specialize in Node.js, NestJS, and microservices, with a strong focus on API design, distributed systems, and secure cloud deployments.

+At Ortmor Technology Agency, I develop backend systems for SaaS platforms, working with real-time communication (WebSockets, gRPC), event-driven architectures using Kafka, and payment integrations like Stripe and Razorpay.
+I also work extensively with AWS and DigitalOcean.

+My expertise includes MongoDB, MySQL, Redis, Docker, and system design for scalability and fault tolerance.
+I’m focused on building efficient, secure applications and continuously improving in system design and modern cloud architectures.

-* 🌍  I'm based in Marthandam, Kanyakumari, Tamilnadu, India
+* 🌍  I'm based in Trivandram, Kerala, India
-* 🖥️  See my portfolio at [Linkedin](https://www.linkedin.com/in/gokul-b-s)
+* 🖥️  See my portfolio at [Linkedin](https://www.linkedin.com/in/gokulbsofficial)
-* ✉️  You can contact me at [gokulsreejith22002@gmail.com](mailto:gokulsreejith22002@gmail.com)
+* ✉️  You can contact me at [official@gokulbs.com](mailto:official@gokulbs.com)
-* 🚀  I'm currently working on [VectorCrop](https://vectorcrop.com/)
+* 🚀  I'm currently working on [Ortmor Technology Agency](https://ortmoragency.com/)
-* 🧠  I'm learning Flutter and Nodejs
+* 🧠  I'm learning advance topics
 * 🤝  I'm open to collaborating on JavaScript, Flutter Projects
 * ⚡  I am learning DSA.
 I loves problem solving.
 Everyday, I will solve some problems on hackerank